-- During the year ended 31 March 2021, the Group recognised government grants of HK\$4,652,000 in respect of COVID-19-related subsidies, of which an amount of HK\$4,053,000 (2022: nil) is related to Employment Support Scheme provided by the Government of the Hong Kong Special Administrative Region under the Anti-Epidemic Fund.
-The remaining HK\$599,000 (2022: HK\$137,000) is related to subsidy from the Singapore government.
-There are no unfulfilled conditions and other contingencies attached to the receipts of those subsidiaries. - During the year ended 31 March 2021, the Group sold the partial Internet Protocol block rights owned by the Group to the sole customer at a cash consideration of HK\$1,425,000 (2022: nil).
+During the year ended 31 March 2023, the Group recognised government grants of HK\$1,756,000, of which an amount of HK\$1,743,000 (2022: nil) is related to Employment Support Scheme provided by the Government of the Hong Kong Special Administrative Region under the Anti-Epidemic Fund.
+The remaining HK\$13,000 (2022: HK\$137,000) is related to subsidy from the Singapore government.
+There are no unfulfilled conditions and other contingencies attached to the receipts of those subsidiaries.